-Once a week, our CTO Rishi will meet with our Sales Engineering team to go over the first list and what is important to buyers.
-Then, he meets weekly with the Customer Success team to understand the second list and what’s important to our existing customers.
+Once a week, our CTO, Rishi Singh, will meet with our sales engineering team to go over the first list and what is important to buyers.
+Then, he meets weekly with the customer success team to understand the second list and what’s important to our existing customers.
 He also meets weekly with engineering managers and asks for their lists of technical debt.
 Once he’s accumulated the lists from key stakeholders, he and I talk about the product expansion and innovation list every few months.
 Then, he balances what goes into a two-week sprint.
 It’s impossible to implement all ideas across all four lists all at once.
-Instead, you want to make sure that you are systematically going and adding the next 10% of your vision and going from 30% to 40% and 40% to 50% and 50% to 60% and so on until you reach your full product vision.
+Instead, you want to make sure that you are systematically adding the next 10% of your vision and going from 30% to 40% and 40% to 50% and 50% to 60% and so on until you reach your full product vision.

 Unfortunately, unlike like a social product where millions of users can give you instant feedback, you don’t get immediate feedback on the enterprise side.
 It may take you months to get the data points to understand if one of your new product features is effective or not.
 That’s why there’s no exact science behind this process and why it becomes even more important to use the four lists to track high-level trends.
 If you’re systematic about capturing which requests recur most often across each list, you can get a sense pretty quickly for the most prominent high-impact product features, allowing you to prioritize your engineering and product roadmap.